-SWCA staff collected stormwater, PDS, and POCIS samples from Comal and San Marcos Springs complexes.
+SWCA staff collected sediment, stormwater, passive diffusion samples, and POCIS samples from Comal and San Marcos Springs complexes.
 The sampling events met the requirements of the EAHCP and provided background data for these two systems.
+The limited number of detections above comparative standards is indicative of generally high water quality.
+Specific compounds detected above a Surface Water Benchmark for aquatic life or Contact Recreation Water PCL (for water) or PEC (for sediment) are listed in Table 27.